notaryproject/notary/docs/service_architecture.md

    and validity of the uploaded metadata.

-4. Once all the uploaded metadata has been validated, Notary Server generates the timestamp (and maybe snaphot) metadata.
+4. Once all the uploaded metadata has been validated, Notary Server generates the timestamp (and maybe snapshot) metadata.
 It sends this generated metadata to the Notary Signer to be signed.

 5. Notary Signer gets the requisite encrypted private keys from its database if